Table of Contents

 Help For Those in Financial Distress

-Credit card companies recognize that the economy is in tough shape and that consumer’s needs for extensions of time to repay debt or to modify payment programs are a fact of life for many.
+Credit card companies recognize that consumer’s needs for extensions of time to repay debt or to modify payment programs are a fact of life for many.
 Most companies offer special terms, providing lower interest rates, lower payment amounts, and even payment holidays for cash-strapped consumers.
 Be careful about entering into one of the programs as it may cause the credit card to be terminated permanently, making it unavailable to the consumer in the future.

 Credit Cards Are a Double-edged Sword